Austin Reaves NBA Playoffs Player Props: Lakers vs. Grizzlies

 Austin Reaves Insights vs. the Grizzlies

-- This season, Austin Reaves has made 4.0 shots per game, which accounts for 7.4% of his team's total makes.
+- Reaves has taken 7.7 shots per game this season and made four per game, which account for 6.7% and 7.4%, respectively, of his team's total.

-- Reaves is averaging 3.4 three-point field goal attempts per game this season, which is 8.4% of his team's tries from beyond the arc.

-- Reaves' Lakers average 104.8 possessions per game, second-highest among NBA teams, while the Grizzlies are one of the league's fastest, ranking sixth with 104.1 possessions per contest.

-- Giving up 113 points per contest, the Grizzlies are the 11th-ranked team in the NBA defensively.
+- Giving up 44.4 rebounds per contest, the Grizzlies are the 21st-ranked squad in the league.

-- The Grizzlies are the 21st-ranked team in the NBA, allowing 44.4 rebounds per game.

-- The Grizzlies give up 26.4 assists per contest, 26th-ranked in the NBA.

-- In terms of 3-pointers, the Grizzlies are 25th in the NBA, conceding 13 makes per game.
+- In terms of assists, the Grizzlies are ranked 26th in the league, allowing 26.4 per game.

 Austin Reaves vs. the Grizzlies